This post contains affiliate links.

 Power Wheels 00801-1778 Gray Battery Charger

-If you have your Power Wheels vehicle model number handy (it should be located within the owner/user manual), you can compare to see if it falls within the 00801-1778 range.
-This option is an official Power Wheels charger, and it’s compatible with the gray 12V vehicle battery.
+If you have your vehicle model number handy (it should be located within the owner/user manual), you can compare to see if it falls within the 00801-1778 range.
+This option is an official Power Wheels battery charger, and it’s compatible with the gray 12V vehicle battery.

-Finding a quick charger for your child’s Power Wheels toy doesn’t have to be a challenging ordeal.
+Finding a quick charger for your child’s electric toy car doesn’t have to be a challenging ordeal.
 To choose the best option for your little one’s tiny vehicle, you’ll want to pay attention to the toy’s model and battery type.

 You’ll also need to consider your preferred charger’s amperage, voltage, and compatibility before making a final purchase.
 I’ve included some of our top picks to help you save time and ensure you end up with the best possible Power Wheels battery charger.